victorruelle/ExperimentManager/README.md

 - Manage, edit and inject configuration dictionnaries directly into specified functions
 - Encapsulate individual runs within your experiment.
 Any function can be used to create a Run; this will automatically generate a new run directory in ```saved_runs``` with dedicated ```saved_files``` and ```saved_metrics```  directories as well as a specific log file.

+## Disclaimer

+This is a beta version.
+It is stable within my testing environment (Ubuntu with specific library verisons) but has not been tested on others.

+For those familiar with the Sacred library, this project stems from their experiment manager but ambitions to correct some behavior problems (mentionned in their Issues) while allowing for better and more flexible feature and doing everything locally (without relying on other database managers or UIs which can be unflexible or tricky to install in specific environments).
+The only part of their code that is used here is the function signature capture.

 ## Requirements

-This beta version runs with Tensorflow 1.13 and Keras 2.2.4.
+This beta version runs with Tensorflow 1.13 and Keras 2.2.4 (used for Tensorboard and model Saving features).
 Earlier versions are not tested.

 ## Usage

-### Managing directories

 To create an Experiment, you only need to add the following lines in your main file: